CarbonLDP/carbonldp-js-sdk/doc/README.md

 get( uri:string ):Promise<[ Carbon.PersistedDocument.Class, HTTP.Response.Class ]>
 ```

-Obtains a Document from the CarbonLDP server, returning a Promise with a `Carbon.PersistedDocument.Class` and the Response of the request.
+Retrieves the Carbon Document referred by the URI specified from the CarbonLDP server.

 *Parameters*